Executive

 President

-Eric grew up on Vancouver Island, paddling kayaks built by his father.
-After an extended period abroad working as a musician and solar-power event coordinator, he returned to Canada to pursue his exploration of the west coast.
-Eric is a SKGABC Level 3 Guide and Paddle Canada Level 1 Instructor with Level 4 Sea Kayak Skills.
-He lives in Ucluelet and works for Majestic Ocean Kayaking.
+Eric grew up on Vancouver Island, paddling kayaks that his father built.
+After years of involvement in international social movements and artist communities, he returned to Canada to pursue his exploration of the West Coast by kayak.
+Eric is a SKGABC Level 3 Guide, Guide Trainer, and Paddle Canada Level 2 Instructor.
+He lives, works, and studies in Ucluelet.

 Vice President